Crabbet Arabian Stud: Skowronek

 Lady Wentworth knew that she needed additional horses to outcross on descendants of her parents' original bloodstock.
-Therefore, she added the chestnut stallion Dargee, and her most famous purchase, the gray stallion Skowronek.
+She added the chestnut stallion Dargee, and her most famous purchase, the gray stallion Skowronek.

 The English painter Walter Winans bought Skowronek from Count Josef Potocki's Antoniny Stud in Poland, where he had been foaled in 1909.
-Winans rode the stallion and used him as a model for several bronzes, then sold him to Webb Wares, who used him as a hack, and eventually sold him to H. V. Musgrave Clark, where he was shown and used at stud for the first time, coming to the attention of Lady Wentworth.

-Lady Wentworth bought Skowronek under circumstances that remain a bit confusing even today.
-Clark believed he was selling the horse to an American exporter, but at the last minute, the export was cancelled and Lady Wentworth suddenly was the owner of Skowronek.
-Clark was a rival Arabian breeder, and Lady Wentworth may have used the agent as a front; concerned that if Clark had known she was interested, he might have increased the price - or refused to sell the horse at all.
-Clark was not happy with the result, and the two breeders had a somewhat cool relationship after she purchased the stallion.
+Winans rode the stallion and used him as a model for several bronzes, then sold him to Webb Wares, who used him as a hack, and eventually sold him to H. V. Musgrave Clark, where he was shown and used at stud for the first time, and seen by Lady Wentworth.
+She bought Skowronek in confusing circumstances.
+Clark believed he was selling the horse to an American exporter, but at the last minute, the export was cancelled and Lady Wentworth became the owner of Skowronek.
+Clark was a rival Arabian breeder, so deception may have been used to ensure that Crabbet could buy the horse from him.
+Clark was not happy about the result of the sale.

-While Count Potocki apparently found Skowronek unimpressive as a colt, having sold him to Winans for 150 pounds, the gray became a spectacular stallion and was named "Horse of the Century".
+The gray became a spectacular stallion and was named "Horse of the Century".
 Lady Wentworth later turned down an offer of $250,000 from the Tersk Stud, and bragged that she once received a cable "from the Antipodes" addressed to "Skowronek, England."
-The outcross of the Crabbet stock with Skowronek was extremely successful, and the resulting animals not only sold throughout England but were exported to Argentina, Australia, Canada, Chile, Denmark, Egypt, France, Germany, Israel, the Netherlands, New Zealand, Pakistan, Poland, South Africa, Spain, Russia and the USA.
+The outcross of the Crabbet stock with Skowronek was extremely successful, and the resulting animals sold throughout England and were exported to Argentina, Australia, Canada, Chile, Denmark, Egypt, France, Germany, Israel, the Netherlands, New Zealand, Pakistan, Poland, South Africa, Spain, Russia and the USA.